Numerical methods for stochastic differential equations based on Gaussian mixture: Weak second-order Gaussian mixture method

-By Corollary~\ref{cor:second}, we find that our method constructed here is of weak second order. \end{proof}
+By Corollary~\ref{cor:second}, we find that our scheme constructed here is of weak second-order if \eqref{eqn:1dode} is solved exactly.
+Since for any numerical solver on \eqref{eqn:1dode} that is of at least second order, the error induced by solving \eqref{eqn:1dode} is $O(h^3)$ or smaller, and therefore the above local estimate still holds.
+Our Algorithm \ref{alg:1dode} is thus of weak second order as well. \end{proof}

 \begin{remark} The above construction with ODE flow gives $S_i(h)$ that can be possibly negative, though it is positive asymptotically as $h \to 0$ and when it becomes negative, we can always fix by setting it to zero.
 One may desire to have a method that ensures $S_i(h)$ to be positive.
-In Appendix \ref{app:varconstruct}, we provide a direct way to construct $S_i$'s which ensures the positivity.
-However, this method involves evaluation of the derivatives of $\Lambda$, which is sometimes undesired. \end{remark}
+In Appendix \ref{app:varconstruct}, we provide a direct way to construct $S_i$'s so that positivity can be guaranteed.
+However, this method involves evaluation of the derivatives of $\Lambda$, which is oftentimes undesired. \end{remark}